pemn/Hourglass/README.md

 #Hourglass :hourglass:
 This minimalist app emulates a classic sandglass using a 3D model rendered with WebGL.
-The goal is to be simple like a physical hourglass but free, unbreakable and precise.
+The goal is to be simple to use like the physical object but free, unbreakable and precise.
 The main purpose of this app is to remind the user to rest its arms and eyes every hour.
 Those small pauses (5-10 minutes) greatly help against RSIs (Repetitive strain injuries).
 When time is up it will play a sound (can be disabled) and become "always on top" of other windows until turned.
 Resizable, moveable and with transparent background (if supported by your desktop).